The 20 Most Popular Books Throughout History (Infographic)

 War and Peace by Leo Tolstoy is set during Napoleon’s 1812 invasion of Russia.
 There are many different characters in this novel, but the three main ones are Natasha, the daughter of a nobleman; Prince Andrei, who leaves his family to join the army against Napoleon; and Pierre, the illegitimate son of a count.
 The story of five aristocratic families unfolds, and the narrative is interesting in that it constantly shifts consciousness, taking in different points of views.
 Finished in 1869, Tolstoy spent 5 years writing War and Peace.
 Could you imagine editing this massive work?
-If you have the next blockbuster book in the works, consider having it professionally edited by a book editor.

 The Prince by Niccolo Machiavelli was published in 1532.
 Machiavelli was a political theorist and Italian diplomat.
 An important work of modern political philosophy, its theme is that immoral means can be justified in the achievement of glory and survival.
 A jerk’s handbook.

 The Communist Manifesto, written in 1848 by German philosophers Karl Marx and Friedrich Engels, is considered one of the world’s most dominant works on politics.
 Originally a pamphlet, this work analyzes and discusses class struggle, the issues with capitalism, society and politics, and gives a glimpse into how capitalism can be replaced by socialism.